 Unbeknownst to many of the public, there is a washroom in LHT on the first floor.
 Just ask the concierge for a key, and head into the restroom.
 With limited stalls, the room can only hold up to three people at a time, but these loos are incredibly clean, private and hardly used.
 If you feel guilty for nabbing these ‘private’ bathrooms, just pay a visit to The Tea Academics on the same floor while you’re in the building.

 LHT Tower, 31-31A Queen’s Road Central, Central, Hong Kong

 Located inside PMQ, the toilets have a lot of natural light that comes in through the tinted windows.
 Each cubicle is wide, offering plenty of space, and they tend to be rarely used by the public, which means discretion is guaranteed!
 We also love the concrete interior and its minimalistic design.

 The Elements mall in West Kowloon has one of the largest and most spacious bathrooms in Hong Kong.
 These washrooms are both bright and clean, and even have an exclusive area for you to get ready and freshen up in.
-Find free Mentos candies in the lounge too–talk about customer service!
+Find free Mentos candies in the lounge, too – talk about sweet customer service!